About KU Informatics

-The Informatics Division was conceived in 1995, by Professor Leonard Krishtalka, now Director Emeritus of the Biodiversity Institute, who recognized the potential of “Biodiversity Informatics” as an emerging discipline that would engage the systematics and biological collections research community in broader, interdisciplinary science initiatives to address grand challenges in the environmental sciences.
-“Biodiversity Informatics” was the name of a fledgling field of study at that time but has since become the moniker of a vibrant research discipline which applies the concepts and the tools of computer science, software engineering, and data network communications to create highly-integrative and innovative research methods for biodiversity research analyses.
+The Informatics Division was conceived in 1995, by Professor Leonard Krishtalka, now Director Emeritus of the Biodiversity Institute, who recognized the potential of “Biodiversity Informatics” as an emerging discipline that would engage biological collections with broader, more interdisciplinary research initiatives to address grand challenges in the environmental sciences.
+“Biodiversity Informatics” was the name of a fledgling field of study at that time but has since become the moniker of a vibrant research discipline that applies the concepts and the tools of computer science, software engineering, and data networking to create scalable and integrative computational methods for biodiversity research analyses.
 Drs.
 James Beach (UC Berkeley) and Julian Humphries (Cornell U.) were hired in 1996 to co-lead the Division.